hiri45/Sprint-kanban/Projects/readme.txt

 Changes made to Project Management Plan:
 None - we aimed to follow the same processes as outlined after the completion of Sprint 1 and will continue to do so.

+Read Sprint 2 Overview at: https://fit2101-group15.atlassian.net/wiki/spaces/F2/pages/7798785/Sprint+2+Overview
+for a more in-depth analysis of how the group followed the PMP and other notable events that occurred in Sprint 2.